 I love making objects that bring joy to people, that challenge ways of thinking and doing, it keeps me sane.
 I’m a stand for the importance of the arts and supporting the talented artists in my gallery.
 I believe in a creative, connective community.
 However, making more stuff is in opposition to the environmental crisis that surrounds us.
 I question the validity of making when there is so much already in existence.
 Our planet is suffocating from our obsession with consumption.
 I’ve been working towards doing things a little differently for some time now.
 I’ve become involved with the Repair Café movement, started up some grassroots not-for-profit projects, and have been focussing on re-making from heirloom materials, which has been incredibly rewarding.
 But this isn’t enough.
 My vision is a sustainable world that values creativity.
 I don’t want to stop making.
 I want to be able to play and explore and I want to continue supporting others who do the same.
 BUT I need to do it in a way that has a deeper purpose.

-So, every year I give back between 5-10% of all my profits (depending on how great a year I’ve had) to a different not-for-profit.
+So, every year I give back a percentage of all my profits (depending on how great a year I’ve had) to various not-for-profits.

 This re-framing of my practice creates more of a synergy between my professional making and my personal values.
 It’s progress towards a more abundant future.